philipbkemp/quizme/README.md

 Using the free API over at https://opentdb.com/api_config.php, I made a quiz game.

-That quiz game is available here: TBC
+That quiz game is available here: https://philipbkemp.github.io/quizme/